 So if you plan to visit the state, do take a break from the famed backwaters and beaches for a trip to one of these Kerala hill stations for the fresh mountain air and scenic views.
 You will not be disappointed.

 With its mist clad mountains and mountainous rivers, Wayanad is an idyllic destination for a weekend getaway.
 The majestic beauty, thick rainforest, dazzling waterfalls and spice plantations provide not just a lot to see but also loads of adventure sports to indulge in.
+Visit to decide if it is the best hill station in Kerala.

 Chembra Peak – Make a race for the top with your family at the tallest peak in the region and catch the breathtaking view at the summit.